 Spar urethane, on the other hand, is a synthetic product that is usually made of water-based or oil-based products.

 Water-based spar urethane dries very soon and can be cleaned easily.

 While the application of oil-based spar urethane needs more time.
 You may need to wait between the application of coats for a few hours.

-Plus, you will need to apply it slowly and in a thin layer to avoid the dripping.
+Plus, you will need to apply it slowly and in a thin layer to avoid dripping.

-Depending on the climatic conditions, the drying time of spar urethane is comparatively short and may go to 30 minutes to 120 minutes.
+Depending on the climatic conditions, the drying time of spar urethane is comparatively short and may go from 30 minutes to 120 minutes.